 But it was fine.
 I was fine.
 I was told that I didn’t have to worry as a woman.
 But that can happen if you stay in a Bedouin camp.
-I still recommend them though, even if you are travelling by yourself.
+I still recommend them though, even if you are traveling by yourself.
 I just offer the tip to be aware, no matter where you go.

 There are some hostels where you can stay.
 Female and male dorms are normally separate.
 I stayed in a hostel in Amman.
 There are some in Petra and Wadi Musa, too.
 If you want to meet people, this is a great place to do it.

 Otherwise, there are many different luxury hotels, basic hotels, and apartments, but if you want to socialize, then I advise staying at Bedouin camps in Wadi Rum and Dana Nature Reserve or staying in a hostel.